 I was so surprised to see Peter Cushing reprise his role as Grand Moff Tarkin in the movie.
 No, seriously!
 Grand Moff Tarkin appears in this ‘Star Wars’ movie!
-I wondered how that was possible, since this movie was made in 2016 and Peter Cushing had died in 1994.
-That cannot be right, can it?
+I wondered how that was possible since this movie was made in 2016 and Peter Cushing had died in 1994.
+That cannot be right, can it? 😀

 I have to tell you, the movie’s climax is pretty amazing.
-The battle on Scarif takes place both on the planet surface and in space where the Rogue One team are attempting to steal the Death Star plans and the Rebel forces are fighting the Empire in space.
+The battle on Scarif takes place both on the planet surface and in space when the Rogue One team are attempting to steal the Death Star plans and when the Rebel forces are fighting the Empire in space.
 It’s pretty intense and there’s plenty going on.

-There was a nice surprise at the end of the movie where a certain character makes an appearance.
+There was a nice surprise at the end of the movie where a certain character makes a cameo appearance.
 This happened to be Carrie Fisher‘s Princess Leia.
 Again, this was another CGI makeover like Tarkin, but I was so thrilled to see Princess Leia at the end of the movie in her youth before the end credits.

 This was very touching for me, especially after the sad news that Carrie Fisher had tragically passed away in December 2016.
-I can’t think of a more fitting tribute to Carrie Fisher than having her Princess Leia appear at the end of ‘Rogue One’ and declaring they’ve ‘a new hope’ for the Rebellion.
+I can’t think of a more fitting tribute to Carrie Fisher than to have her Princess Leia appear at the end of ‘Rogue One’ and declaring they’ve ‘a new hope’ for the Rebellion.

 The music for ‘Rogue One’ is composed by Michael Giacchino, who’s done music for plenty of films including ‘Sky High’ and ‘Spider-Man: Homecoming’.
 For this film, Michael Giacchino reuses a lot of the original ‘Star Wars’ music composed by John Williams to create his musical score in ‘Rogue One’.

-The special features on the Blu-ray are as follows.
+The special features on the Blu-ray release are as follows.
 There’s ‘A Rogue Idea’; ‘Jyn: The Rebel’; ‘Cassian: The Spy’; ‘K-2SO: The Droid’; ‘Baze & Chirrut: Guardians of the Whills’; ‘Bodhi & Saw: The Pilot & The Revolutionary’; ‘Visions of Hope: The Look of ‘Rogue One’; ‘The Princess & The Governor’; ‘Epilogue: The Story Continues’ and ‘Rogue Connections’.

 ‘Rogue One’ was a great ‘Star Wars’ movie to watch at the cinema!
 It has plenty of drama, humour, action and tragedy throughout.
 I had a happy experience watching this movie at the cinema and enjoyed it more when I re-watched it on DVD for the review, as it’s a superb ‘Star Wars’ spin-off film.

-This film also sets things up nicely with what is to come in the rest of the ‘Star Wars’ saga.
+This film also sets up things nicely with what is to come in the rest of the ‘Star Wars’ saga.
 Felicity Jones stood out very well for me in this great ‘Star Wars’ movie.
 I was so looking forward to watching more ‘Star Wars’ movies at the cinema both through the sequels films and in the spin-offs.